restyled-io/actions/README.md

 ## Cleaning up Closed PRs

 If you close a PR without incorporating Restyled's fixes, the Restyled PR will remain open.
-To address this, you can update the above workflow to also run on the `closed` event:
+To address this, you can do the following:

+First, set an explicit `types` key for which events are handled, so you can include `closed`:

 ```diff
  on: